CristianStefanTutuianu/tale/_posts/2018-11-06-How-to-do-it.md

 image: smoking.png
 ---

-## Why I did stop smoking and how you can do it too!
+## How did I stop smoking and how you can do it too...

+I promise you, it's not another one of those, rather, just an honest view on the matter which might be useful to some given I have 10 years of smoking tied to my lungs.
+So how do you do it?!

-It took one funeral, my grandpa's, a video with his struggle and a bit of guilt driven research.
+It took me: one funeral, my grandpa's, a video with his struggle and a bit of guilt driven research.
 He died of lung cancer.
 It was shitty, to sum it up.
 On top, consider the prospects of future kids, future kids growing without a dad, or worse, a dad unable to provide, a mom who forgot how happy really feels like and so on.

 Statistics say 24% of the smoking population in my age category end up with a form of cancer due to smoking.
 That a risk worth taking?
 I don't think so.